mikademus/nuno/README.md

 * Categories are not opened or closed by indentation.
 * Categories remain open until explicitly closed or until a new top-level category begins.
 * Subcategories must be closed explicitly unless the file ends or a new top-level category is declared.
-* Subcategories can only be declared inside other categegories.
+* Subcategories can only be declared inside other categories.

 ## Tables